 Further Subdivisions.
 The subdivisions that follow merely illustrate the breakdown.
 An “02.01" is not needed unless there is an “02.02;” an “a" is not needed unless there is a, "b"; and "1" is not needed unless there is a, ”2," etc.

-The next subdivisions are lettered sequentially, and headings underlined.
+The next subdivisions are lettered sequentially, and headings may be underlined to stand out from content.

 The next level is numbered 1, 2, 3, etc.